COUNTRY PROFILE

 Market Opportunities

-• 27% of Thailand’s population are between the ages of 15 and 34, and eager to try new products to fit their westernized lifestyles.
+• 27% of Thailand’s population are between the ages of 15 and 34, and eager to try new products to fit their Westernized lifestyles

 Key Issues

 • Local production is increasingly substituting imported food items.
-Locally produced snack foods, salad dressings, sauces, jams, and other processed foods are relatively inexpensive.
+Locally produced snack foods, salad dressings, sauces, jams, and other processed foods are relatively inexpensive

 Retail Sector

-$16.3 billion
+$17 billion

 $23.5 billion

-Euromonitor has estimated the retail sales value of packaged foods in Thailand at US$16.3 billion in 2023.
-This represents an increase of 24.6% or US$3.4 billion since 2019.
-They have also forecast the packaged food retail sales to reach US$23.5 billion by 2028, an increase of 32.2% or US$5.1 billion from 2024.
+Euromonitor has estimated the retail sales value of packaged foods in Thailand at US$17 billion in 2024.
+They also forecast the packaged food retail sales to reach US$23.5 billion by 2029, an increase of 29.1%.

 Best Product Prospects: